This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 What is the most successful grafting technique?

-You’ll find whip and tongue grafting reigns supreme with nearly 100% success rates under ideal conditions.
+You’ll find whip and tongue grafting achieves nearly 100% success under ideal conditions because it maximizes cambium contact between scion and rootstock, creating the strongest possible union.

 What month do you graft fruit trees?